It began in earnest the moment I woke up. The tumbling feeling in my stomach that felt more like rocks in a dryer instead of butterflies.

 Oftentimes, we don’t even realize how much change has taken place until we are faced with yet another trouble, and see that in that trial we are repeating words of Scripture and whispering heartfelt prayers, rather than being pulled down under again.

 In this world you will have trouble, but take heart, I have overcome the world.
 John 16:33

 There is such a release and reassurance in this simple practice!
 Friends, I want you to experience this!

 I’m not perfect at all, and many days I have to go to the cross again and rely solely on God to lift me up, and start calling to mind Bible verses that have been imprinted on my memory through the practice of writing Scripture.

 Won’t you join me in Writing through the Word of God?

 To help you bring calm to your anxious heart through the power of God’s Word, I’ve created Write Through the Word.

-What is Write Through the Word and How Can It Help?
+What is Write Through the Word and How Can It Help my Devotional Life?